mdneuzerling/woadveil/content/06-deities.md

 Magic is a terrifying prospect to the gods, being the means to enact their agenda and but also harbouring the potential for destruction.
 Mortal mages burn the fuel of [noetic residue](magic.html#noetic-residue) in the furnace of their will to change reality itself.
 To limit the ability of mages, the Pantheon did not subsume the god of magic during the Syncretic Schism.
 Instead of allowing any one deity to wield the power of magic, they sundered the Moon God into six.

 Four of the aspects of magic were sanctioned by the Pantheon, and the other two --- that of necromancy and divination --- were to be erased from existence.
-The Eclipsed Moon of necromancy stood in opposition to The Cycle, and the Halo Moon of Divination was an affront to They Who Know and Know Not.
+The Eclipsed Moon of necromancy stood in opposition to The Cycle, and the Halo Moon of Divination was an affront to Aporos, for the Athenaeum-Sanctum decries all knowledge won without teaching,

 Yet the Pantheon, despite their new might, could not unravel these aspects from creation.
 Their very nature was somehow fundamental to reality, and to the mortals on whom the major deities depended upon for worship.

-\\TODO Need to explain why divination is an issue.
-It's almost like "unearned knowledge" but need to make it clear that that's the Pantheon's view, and isn't necessarily correct.

 | Name | Domain | Symbol |
 |------|--------|--------|